m-r-hunt/tjp/README.md

 | []const u8 | JSON String (Memory is shared with the original std.json Value) |
 | Tagged Union | JSON Object with two fields: "tag", a string with the tag name, or the integer enum value, and "value", the value for that tag |

 Types not listed are not supported.
-Additional, these standard library containers are also understood as a special case:
+Additionally, these standard library containers are also understood as a special case:

 | Zig Type | JSON Type |
 |----------|-----------|